Reviews You Can Rely On

 Lace pocket is ineffective

 The Salomon S/Lab Ultra 3 is a shoe that stands out for ultra-distance fanatics.
-With just enough cushion, incredible sensitivity, and what ultimately feels like a customizable fit, the S/Lab is one of our most recommended technical shoes.
+With just enough cushion, incredible sensitivity, and what ultimately feels like a customizable fit, the S/Lab is one of our most recommended technical shoes and excels over long distances.
 The strong mesh upper is flexible enough to allow your toes to flex and engage as you run, while the standard trail shoe differential provides great stability.
 The snug fit of the midfoot and collar makes it feel like an extension of your body on the trails, a coveted feature as the distance adds up.
 The S/Lab dries quickly after being soaked and allows enough airflow to be a strong contender for hot desert runs.

-The S/Lab Ultra 3 is on the expensive side, which is something you'll have to consider as you shop.
-It is a bit tougher to get on than a traditionally shaped running shoe since the sock liner collar is meant to fit snugly.
-The one-pull lace system is a polarizing feature that some runners love, and others hate.
+The S/Lab Ultra 3 is on the expensive side, which is something to consider as you shop — though it comes with a type of built-in gaiter (aka sock collar), saving you from purchasing a pair separately.
+That sock collar does make it a bit tougher to get on than a traditionally shaped running shoe because of its snug fit.
+The one-pull lace system is a polarizing feature that some runners love and others hate.
 The mechanism can get gunked up if you run muddy or wet trails, and the lace pocket for the excess laces is virtually ineffective.
-But if you want a trail shoe that will feel like part of your body as you run over long challenging trails, this protective, sensitive, and flexible superstar is a fantastic option.
-It has been a GearLab award winner and favorite for many, many years.
+But if you want a trail shoe that will feel like part of your body as you run over long, challenging trails, this protective, sensitive, and flexible superstar is a fantastic option.
+It has been a GearLab award winner and tester favorite for many years.

 Read more: Salomon S/Lab Ultra 3 review